Combodo/iTop/readme.txt

 innodb_flush_method = O_DSYNC

-On some systems you'll see a 5 to 10 times performance improvement for writing data into the MySQL database !
+On some systems you'll see a 5 to 10 times performance boost for writing data into the MySQL database !

 2.3.
 Migrating from a previous version
      ---------------------------------
-Please refer to the migration guide available at http://www.combodo.com/itop.
+Please refer to the migration guide available at http://www.combodo.com/itopdocumentation.

 3. FEATURES